JustAPotato06/QuestNPC/README.md

 The quests are customizable, easy to setup, and self automating!

-This plugin connects and uses Vault for its reward currency.
+This plugin connects to and uses Vault for its reward currency.